 - Premium neoprene material

-These kayaking gloves feature full protection from extreme water conditions and winter sports.
-Keeping your hands warm during cold weather will not be an issue for these gloves.
 They are made from thermal neoprene material covered with soft elastic fabric.
-Neopskin water gloves are also proven to be durable and flexible.
+Neopskin water gloves are also durable and flexible.

-These kayaking gloves are designed to perfectly fit your hands with the adjustable wrist closure.
-The velcro straps provide a tight fit to prevent the gloves from coming off.
+These kayaking gloves are designed for the perfect fit with an adjustable wrist closure.
+The velcro straps provide a snug fit to prevent the gloves from coming off.
 They also don’t let much water in.

 Adjustable wrist strap for better fitting